transdisciplinary/neat-starter/src/posts/rezgauche-be.md

 In peer-2-peer practices, the initial contacts are encouraged to connect to their social base, causing the network to become more robust and decentralised.
 A reference person can act as an introduction between participants, to build trust and share responsibility among the network constituents.

 Persons with affinity with *rezgauche.be*’s purpose are also welcome to join without any prior connection to its network.
 In due time *rezgauche.be* will expand into the global commons, while allowing its local base to be accessible through sharing responsibility with its diversified participants.

+## Locality

+*rezgauche.be* has its main node at the gallery/atelier located at Rue Theodore Verhaegen 154, Brussels, Belgium.

+Adjacent to the multi-purpose gallery/atelier there is a small communal kitchen, restrooms, a courtyard, and a basic underground home studio, suitable for graphic design, making d.i.y. fanzines, music production and audiovisual post-production.
+Above the gallery, in a small colocation, a studio apartment for hosting artists in residency will become available in the near future.

+In the area, Porte-de Halle, Place Bethlehem, there are lots of little restaurants, shops,  supermarkets, cultural venues (Tricoterie des Liens, Pianofabriek, Jacques-Frank) and art venues (Deborah Bowman, Alma Sarif).
+On walking distance there is the Wiels contemporary art center, Midi Station, Duden Parc, P.A.R.T.S, Communa asbl Maxima site, Artist Commons asbl Chassart studio, Parvis Saint-Gilles, Place Jeu de balle, etc.

+A large window at the street side lends itself to a view into the gallery.
+Yet, there is no door that gives front access.
+Visitors need to pass through the gate and the courtyard before entering the space, which allows for a sense of distance between persons at work and mere passersby.

+This display towards the street side has proven itself to be very useful for visual and performance artworks.
+The performances are viewable from the street, framed within the gallery’s window, sometimes causing consternation because of non-heteronormative interaction, lack of decent costumes, etc.

+If performing happens with a public on the street side, the performance’s sound can be made audible by amplifying the indoor sound through the basement studio ventilation, making it audible outdoors.

+Alternatively, by adding a curtain, then events can happen in a more relaxed intimate setting between the persons present.
+This is often easier when working with research, rehearsals, meetings, meditations, preparing exhibitions, etc. And if the weather allows, the courtyard is nice for gatherings, reflection, and occasional events.

+Specific to this location is that nothing (creations, material, artworks, etc) can be placed in the corridors, courtyard, or outside the area of the gallery/atelier, because this obstructs the common use of the building’s occupants.
+That means in quotidian practice that how you make/do things has to include a consideration of any residuals of your practice.
+With late night events, the neighbours need to be involved somehow, and/or reduce the volume of evocative noises and music, so that the kids and early hard working adults can enjoy their beauty sleep.